alexcomu/swift3-tutorial/README.md

 ## 08-SizeClass-Example

-Simple example on how to use SizeClassed to create layouts for differents devices.
+Simple example on how to use SizeClassed to create layouts for different devices.

 ## 09-TableViews

 Simple example on how to use TableViews and TableViewCells.

+## 10-MVC-Test

+Simple exercise using MVC Approach.